 Reprinted in: Dale Jacquette (ed.), Philosophy of Logic.
 An Anthology, Malden, Blackwell, 2002, pp. 205-209.

 ———.
 1987.
 "Bolzano on Time."
-Philosophia Naturalis 24, no. 4 (1987):452-468.
+Philosophia Naturalis no. 24 (4):452-468.

 of the art of measuring it) deserves to be treated as a special science (i.e. the pure theory of time) although this science can consist of only a very few propositions."(2) Kant, he objects, should

 as an example.
 He maintains that all theorems of the pure theory of time are obvious to everyone (sind jedem von selbst schon bekannt) (3) , but that it should be considered to be a

 These are sweeping claims.
 Given the voluminous publications, the many controversies and the continuing interest in the subject of time they seem strange, even absurd.
 I begin by

 (1) WL I, 365.
 Citations follow the first edition.